-The Reefs that Down Under Cruise & Dive travel too every day are the far offshore reefs and are bathed in oceanic water from the Coral Sea rather than the currents that flow past inner Cairns reefs.
-Indeed, the access to deep—and often cooling—ocean water helps moderate temperature extremes in these outer reefs, which also reduces the risk of bleaching.
+The reefs that Down Under Cruise & Dive travel to are the far offshore reefs and are bathed in oceanic water from the Coral Sea rather than the currents that flow past inner Cairns reefs.
+Indeed, access to deep—and often cooling—ocean water helps moderate temperature extremes in these outer reefs, which also reduces the risk of bleaching.

 The Great Barrier Reef already has had more than 30 per cent of its area under protection from fishing, and many of its other individual reefs are important for tourism, fish habitats, and cultural benefits providing abundant marine life: tropical fish, sea turtles, sharks, rays and other underwater creatures.
 The government has committed more than Aus$2.0 billion (US$1.5 billion) to protect the reef over the next decade with the update highlighting progress on land management practices to prevent sediment runoff, which helps spawn the coral-eating starfish.